-calculated based on the expected number of trucks, miles driven, and typical exhaust emissions for similar trucks.

-- Temporally, because you have enumerated construction-phase impacts in a separate impact, this impact will begin after construction and continue for the duration of the site (expected to be 20 years). - For the initial assessment you analyze the two stretches road that you know trucks must use and estimate that all negative impacts will accrue within 0.25 mile radius of the road (your final route and impact area will be refined and updated later on). - Therefore, the negative impacts will flow to those who live, work, and/or recreate within 0.25 miles of that known road. - In that area, you determine that 20% is classified as disadvantaged communities per DOE's working definition. - You use EJScreen 2.0 to assess existing burdens by drawing the truck route and perform an analysis, which shows that the disadvantaged communities along this route score in the highest percentile of the EJ indices for PM 2.5 and ozone.
+- You may have identified that your project will result in an increase in truck traffic during construction, which has three potential negative impacts: (1) increase in safety risk from accidents, (2) increase in dust and noise pollution, and (3) increase in tail pipe emissions. - You define three separate sets of metrics and units corresponding to each impact, respectively: (1) number of accidents, (2) change in noise level (dB) and change in visibility (mi), and (3) lb Nox, HC, SO2, PM, and Ozone emitted. - The data type(s), sources, and methodologies for measuring the three potential negative impacts are, respectively: (1) estimated from typical rates of accidents for construction projects in areas of similar population density; (2) TBD/unknown; and (3) calculated based on the expected number of trucks, miles driven, and typical exhaust emissions for similar trucks. - Temporally, this impact will last throughout the construction phase (expected to be three to four months). - For the initial assessment you analyze the two stretches road that you know trucks must use and estimate that all negative impacts will accrue within 0.25 mile radius of the road (your final route and impact area will be refined and updated later on). - Therefore, the negative impacts will flow to those who live, work, and/or recreate within 0.25 miles of that known road. - In that area, you determine that 20% is classified as disadvantaged communities per DOE's working definition. - You use EJScreen 2.0 to assess existing burdens by drawing the truck route and perform an analysis, which shows that the disadvantaged communities along this route score in the highest percentile of the EJ indices for PM 2.5 and ozone.
 The non-disadvantaged communities also score high but to varying or lesser degrees.
-You overlay your expected increase in emissions with this map and discuss how your negative impacts add to already high burdens, which motivates additional work to consider ways to mitigate and avoid this impact to the greatest extent possible. - Further analysis and assessment of cumulative burdens also shows that a nearby community has limited access to parks, libraries, and grocery stores, all of which require crossing a road that could become more dangerous and congested if chosen for project truck routing motivating further work to find alternatives that avoid this disbenefit/harm.
+You overlay your expected increase in emissions with this map and discuss how your negative impacts add to already high burdens, which motivates additional work to consider ways to mitigate and avoid this impact to the greatest extent possible.

+Further analysis and assessment of cumulative burdens also shows that a nearby community has limited access to parks, libraries, and grocery stores, all of which require crossing a road that could become more dangerous and congested if chosen for project truck routing - motivating further work to find alternatives that avoid this disbenefit/harm.